NEON

 The Story of Dom and Keebler

 There are examples throughout nature of animals having deep, complex emotions and attachments that we seldom acknowledge.
 We buy and sell animals, separating them from their families, friends, and social groups without any thought of the feelings of loss they may be suffering.
-We seem to have convinced ourselves somehow that the bonds that we establish can exist only between humans and isn't a part of the animal world.
+We seem to have convinced ourselves somehow that the bonds that we establish can exist only between humans, and aren't a part of the animal world.

 My best lesson in understanding the emotional capacity of animals was when I saw two geldings, Dom and Keebler, being reunited after seven years apart.
 They had been pasture mates for just one year in South Carolina, but had not seen each other for the following seven years after Dom had come to join my family and horses on our ranch in New Mexico.

-Dom, my gorgeous gray national champion Andalusian gelding, had seemed to settle in to his new life as a member of our free-roaming herd after he'd arrived in New Mexico.
+Dom, my gorgeous gray national champion Andalusian gelding, had seemed to settle in to his new life nicely as a member of our ranch-roaming herd after he'd arrived in New Mexico.
 We had no idea that there was a big hole in his life where Keebler, a big beautiful spotted Appaloosa gelding, used to be.
 When we were given the opportunity to also own Keebler, we were thrilled and plans were made for him to be shipped from South Carolina to Santa Fe.

 The day of his arrival finally came, and we eagerly awaited sight of the truck.
 As the horse transport van bringing Keebler made its way up our long winding dirt road through the Pinon forested hills in the distance, Dom started running around the pen we'd put him in, and was nickering in a shrill call that we'd never heard from him before.
 We couldn't see or hear the truck yet, as it was still over a half mile away and was hidden by the hills and trees.
 The closer the truck got, the more excited and loud Dom got.
-As the truck got closer to the barn, we could hear that the calls were being returned with screams that reflected the same excitement.
+As the truck rolled closer to our barn, we could hear that the calls were being returned with screams that reflected the same excitement.
 I let Don out of his pen and he raced to meet the truck, nickering, slinging his head, and kicking up his heels every few steps.

 Age Ode